jai2shukla/JIRA-Estimation-Prediction/ASE2015/README.md

-# The datasets used in our paper entitled "Predicting delays in software projects using networked classification".
+# The datasets used in our paper entitled "Predicting delays in software projects using networked classification"

 [1] M. Choetkiertikul, H. K. Dam, T. Tran, and A. Ghose, “Predicting delays in software projects using networked classification,” in Proceedings of the 30th IEEE/ACM International Conference on Automated Software Engineering, ASE 2015, 2016, pp. 353–364.